hgdeshmukh/hello-world-servlet/README.md

 twelth of december and it is monday
-11/12/2022 ----> yesterday date is added and the day was sunday 13/12/2022 ----> tomorrow date is added and the day will be tuesday
+11/12/2022 ----> yesterday date is added and the day was sunday 13/12/2022 ----> tomorrow date is added and the day will be tuesday 13/12/2022 ----> tomorrow date is added and the day will be tuesday and it will be the great day